ROCm/HIP/docs/how-to/hip_rtc.md

 Kernels can be stored as a text string and can be passed to HIPRTC APIs alongside options to guide the compilation.

 :::{note}
  * This library can be used on systems without HIP installed nor AMD GPU driver installed at all (offline compilation).
-Therefore, it does not depend on any HIP runtime library.
+Therefore, it doesn't depend on any HIP runtime library.
- * But it does depend on Code Object Manager (comgr).
-You may try to statically link comgr into HIPRTC to avoid any ambiguity.
+ * This library depends on Code Object Manager (comgr).
+You can try to statically link comgr into HIPRTC to avoid ambiguity.
- * Developers can decide to bundle this library with their application.
+ * Developers can bundle this library with their application.
 :::

 ## Compilation APIs